qulle/activity-timeline/README.md

 ### Shortcut keys
 - `s` pans to the start of the Timeline
 - `e` pans to the end of the Timeline
-- `z` resets the zoom level and pans to the end of the Timeline
+- `z` resets to the default zoom level
 - `ctrl + wheel` zooms the Timeline

 ### Data